alexisbrabo/library-ionic-firebase/README.md

 # library-ionic-firebase
-App using Ionic and firebase to catalog books.
-Under construction.
+App using Ionic, angular and firebase to catalog books.